Magnetic Resonance (MR) Defecography

 - provide insight into rectal function.

-- determine the cause of fecal incontinence, or the inability to control the passage of waste material from the body.
+- determine the cause of accidental or involuntary bowel motion/passage of feces or the inability to control the passage of waste material from the body.

 - determine the cause of constipation, or difficulty passing waste material from the body.